KrystleJustine/MuffinMornings/README.md

 # README

-To start Backend run the following in your terminal and then follow https://github.com/nela94/pet-me-frontend/tree/manuelaOne ReadMe.
+To start Backend run the following in your terminal.

 * rails db:create